-NZX Listing Rule 10.4.5 requires NZX-listed entities to include in their annual reports a number of diversityrelated disclosures including:
+NZX Listing Rule 3.8.1 requires NZX-listed entities to include in their annual reports a number of diversity-related disclosures including:

-- A quantitative breakdown, as to the gender composition of the company's directors and officers as at the company's financial year-end date and including comparative figures for the previous financial yearend date.33 - A statement from the board providing its evaluation of the company's performance with respect to its diversity policy (if applicable).34
+- A quantitative breakdown, as to the gender composition of the company's directors and officers as at the company's financial year-end date and including comparative figures for the previous financial year-end date. - A statement from the board providing its evaluation of the company's performance with respect to its diversity policy (if applicable).

-In addition, Recommendation 2.5 of the new Code stipulates that an issuer should have a written diversity policy which includes requirements for the board or a relevant committee of the board to set measurable objectives for achieving diversity (which, at a minimum, should address gender diversity) and to assess annually both the objectives and the entity's progress in achieving them.
+In addition, Recommendation 2.5 of the NZX Code stipulates that an issuer should have a written diversity policy which includes requirements for the board or a relevant committee of the board to set measurable objectives for achieving diversity (which, at a minimum, should address gender diversity) and to assess annually both the objectives and the entity's progress in achieving them.